 Applicants pursing an undergraduate degree in journalism, political science, economics, or similar fields are encouraged to apply.
 Applicants should have strong writing and communications skills.
 Prior public affairs, event coordination or communications internship experience is desired.

 A successful applicant will have a strong team work ethic and a belief that no task is too big or too small.
-Applicants should be juniors or seniors planning to live in the D.C. area during the fall of 2017.
+Applicants should be juniors or seniors planning to live in the D.C. area during the spring of 2017.

 Applications will be considered on a rolling basis until the position is filled.
 To be considered, applicants must be authorized to work in the United States.